Making our Voices Heard: Vote

 - articulate an understanding of the importance of participating in the elections process as a way to promote the common good in their school, community, state, and nation.

-Have each student write a one or two sentence reflection about their service using at least three of the following prompts:
+Write a one or two sentence reflection after service or learning using at least three of the following prompts:

 - I learned how to…